-Type of insurance policy Who does it protect?
-What does this type of insurance cover?
+Type of incurance Town of income and Mind does this way with a does this income and a second Type of insurance policy Who does this insurance protect?
+What does this insurance cover?
 Volunteer personal accident insurance Volunteers Covers volunteers for certain expenses and lost income incurred because of an accident or injury sustained while performing volunteer work for your LALC.
 Workers compensation insurance Employees Covers employees who are injured at work or become sick due to their work.
 Workers compensation insurance is compulsory for employers.
-Public liability insurance Members of the public Covers claims relating to personal injury or property damage due to a breach in a LALC's duty of care to third parties.
-This insurance is important when your LALC is engaged to provide a good or a service that interfaces with the general public.
-Professional indemnity insurance Experts or advisors Covers breaches of professional duty, as well as misleading and deceptive conduct claims.
+Public liability insurance A LALC or its personnel who may be responsible for causing harm to members of the public or their property Covers claims relating to personal injury or property damage due to acts or omissions of a LALC or its personnel.
+This insurance is important when your LALC is engaged to provide services to the general public, or will otherwise interact with members of the public or their property.
+Professional indemnity insurance Experts or advisors Covers breaches of professional duty.
 If your LALC provides professional advice or services such as designs, specifications and project management you might need this type of insurance.
-Management liability insurance Directors and officers Covers claims arising from wrongful alleged acts against directors, officers and board members.
-This includes coverage and incurred costs for investigations by official bodies including the Independent Commission Against Corruption (ICAC).
+Management liability insurance Directors and officers Covers claims arising from alleged wrongful acts against directors, officers and board members.
+This includes liability and defence costs coverage, and should also cover costs for investigations by official bodies such as the Independent Commission Against Corruption (ICAC).
 Building or contents insurance Property and assets Covers your property and its contents (such as furniture, appliances, clothes, electronics) for loss or damage caused by events (such as fire, flood, storm, or theft).
+(It is important to check whether your policy has cover for flood).
 Landlords insurance Covers loss or damage, including loss of rent, where certain events occur that damage an investment property.
-Fraud insurance Covers financial damages resulting from fraud committed by third parties.
+Fraud insurance Covers financial loss resulting from fraud committed by personnel or third parties.
 Cyber liability insurance Covers loss and liability arising from data breaches and cyber events.
-Product liability insurance Selling goods or products Covers personal injury, property damage and other losses caused by a defective product.
+Product liability insurance A LALC or its personnel who may be responsible for causing harm to members of the public or their property Covers personal injury, property damage and other losses caused by a defective product.
 Defects in products can include design defects, manufacturing defects, and instructional errors such as inadequate labelling that render the product dangerous.
-Comprehensive motor vehicle insurance Compulsory third party (CTP) insurance Vehicles Covers damage to your own and other people's property after an accident, plus damage from events like floods, storms, fire and theft.
-Covers an at fault driver's liability for costs and compensation related to a third party's injuries.
-CTP insurance is compulsory if you have a motor vehicle .
+Comprehensive motor vehicle insurance Compulsory third party (CTP) insurance Owners and lessees of vehicles Covers damage to your own and other people's property after an accident, plus damage to your vehicle from events like floods, storms, fire and theft.
+Covers an at-fault driver's liability for costs and compensation related to a third party's injuries.
+CTP insurance is compulsory if you have a motor vehicle.